julzaza/wildwitchherbs/_posts/2025-09-22-cow-dung-hair-loss-folk-remedy.md

 Even farther afield, similar beliefs appear: Ayurvedic India honors cow dung for purification, and ancient Roman and Egyptian texts list animal manure in skin and hair recipes.

 ## From Folklore to Modern Science
-Modern medicine offers no evidence that manure stimulates hair growth.
-Fresh dung can harbor bacteria such as *E. coli*, tetanus spores, and parasites that pose real health risks.
+However, fresh dung can harbor bacteria such as *E. coli*, tetanus spores, and parasites that pose real health risks.
-Yet these practices show how mountain communities **made medicine from their landscape**—earth, fire, animal, and herb—long before commercial shampoos.

 ## Safer Herbal Parallels
-If you love the earthy spirit but not the pathogens, turn to plants long gathered in these same highlands:
+If you love the earthy spirit but don't want to risk contact with pathogens, turn to plants long gathered in these same highlands:
 * **Nettle rinses** rich in minerals to strengthen the scalp.
 * **Rosemary infusions** to boost circulation and fragrance the hair.
 * **Yarrow washes** for gentle cleansing and a touch of protective magic.